Skip to main content

 • English

-This is a cumulative index of Volumes 1-45 of the Advances in Food and Nutrition Research series, established in 1948.
-This ecclectic serial recognizes the integral relationship between the food and nutritional sciences and brings together outstanding and comprehensive reviews that highlight this relationship.
+Advances in Food and Nutrition Research is an eclectic serial established in 1948.
+The serial recognizes the integral relationship between the food and nutritional sciences and brings together outstanding and comprehensive reviews that highlight this relationship.
 Contributions detail the scientific developments in the broad areas encompassed by the fields of food science and nutrition and are intended to ensure that food scientists in academia and industry, as well as professional nutritionists and dieticians, are kept informed concerning emerging research and developments in these important disciplines.

 • 1st Edition